 And because statutory for things like their pressure vessels, lifting equipment, and other categories is a critical part of what they do, they are responsible for ensuring everything’s tested at certain intervals.
 Because MaintMaster allows them to program these tests, they ensure they get notified in good time – which removes the risk that they might miss something.

-In health and safety, they found MaintMaster to be an excellent tool for creating hazard reports, something they didn’t consider before.
+In health and safety, they found MaintMaster maintenance software to be an excellent tool for creating hazard reports, something they didn’t consider before.
 And now, with Britain outside the EU due to Brexit, they have their own certifications equivalent to the CE mark.
 They never thought that was possible either – but they now use MaintMaster to log all these changes.

 Bedgrow set themselves a year to get MaintMaster completely implemented.
 Geoff says that while it sounds like a long time, they had a lot of data they needed to get into the system.
 And more, like designing the forms they will need.
 After starting, they’re anticipating a fully-functioning system that does everything they want it to next year – and they’ll always work to improve it.